 Step 3: Plan Outstanding Donor Communications

-Once your goals have been determined and your donors have been segmented, you can create a calendar of points of communication with each donor segment.
-Devise a list of necessary communication points, the extras that you’d like to implement, and even what events you want to host.
+Once you’ve set your goals and segmented your donors, you can create a communications calendar for each donor segment.
+Devise a list of necessary communication points, any extra messaging you’d like to implement, and even what events and donor appreciation activities you want to host.

 Some common communications you may want to include in your plan are: